tropxy/matrix_to_google_chat_bot/README.md

 ## Service Management

-The bot is runnig in a Launchctl task
+I am running the bot in MacOS, so I will be using Launchctl, but any other service management should do theb job like systemd or some Yocto recipe.

-The task definition is defined here:
+The task definition in my case was created here:
 /Users/andre/Library/LaunchAgents/com.matrix_to_google_chat_hook.plist

+And these are the contents of the file:

 ```
 <?xml version="1.0" encoding="UTF-8"?>